SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 Connecting to a VNC Server (VNCScreen)
 --------------------------------------

-The VNC solution bundled with SikuliX is based on a **contribution by Mike Johnson during his time at InterOperability Laboratory of the University of New Hampshire**.
+The VNC solution bundled with SikuliX is based on a **contribution by Mike Johnson during his time at InterOperability Laboratory (University of New Hampshire)**.
 The package is located in ``edu.unh.iol.dlc``.
 Besides the javadocs in the package there is no other original usage documentation.

 .. versionadded:: 1.1.1

 To make the package more useable there are now highlevel wrappers, that hide the logic to create, start and stop the socket based connection.
-More than on connection can be used at one time, each represented by a differen VNCScreen object.
+More than one connection can be used at one time, each represented by a different VNCScreen object.

 .. py:method:: vncStart([ip="127.0.0.1"], [port=5900], [connectionTimeout=10], [timeout=1000])